sparkslabs/pyxie/doc/dev-status.md

 ### Features Implemented

+* 0\.0.18 = = = = = = = = = =
+* 224\.
+Parsing of attribute access is implemented
+* 51\.
+Pyxie compile harness is switched over to use a better system for determining runtime options #internals
+* 220\. range(start,end,step) is supported
+* 218\.
+Method calls for objects can be parsed.
+* 219\.
+Support for dumping the parse tree results as a json file.
+* 200\.
+Pyxie can generate signed long values
+* 199\.
+Pyxie can generate unsigned long values
+* 217\.
+Code Generation understands what to do with LONG/UNSIGNED LONG values
+* 216\.
+Pynodes exist for LONG/UNSIGNED LONG
+* 211\.
+Negated expression like "-temp/2" are parsed and work
+* 208\.
+Parsing of 0l and 0L works for unsigned and signed longs
+* 198\.
+Pyxie Code for Playful Puppy Exists basic version
+* 212\.
+Basic version of Playful Puppy code parses
 * 0\.0.17 = = = = = = = = = =
 * 193\.
 Update website to include the changes for 0.0.16/0.0.17 #docs
 * 56\.
 Blog post: Introducing Pyxie #docs #website